oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 Unique identifier for the document (`id`) of value type `string` with 1 or more characters holds the Identifier.
 The ID is a simple label that provides for a wide range of numbering values, types, and schemes.
 Its value SHOULD be assigned and maintained by the original document issuing authority.
+It MUST be unique for that organisation.

 Examples: